F-Haferkorn/ogis-cxxloop-examples/README.md

 The syntax is like this

 	- loop(rep, ...){}		//    *optional* post-expressions may be used instead of , ...
-	- typed_loop(type, rep, ...)
 	- named_loop_up(id, rep, ...){}
 	- named_loop_down(id, rep,  ..){}
+	- typed_loop(type, rep, ...)

 with
- - <rep>   the (integral) number or repetitions
+ - *rep*   the (integral) count or repetitions
- - <{}>    is any  block statement following th ecompound
+ - *{}*    is any  block statement following th ecompound
+ - *id*    any valid identificator to access the iteration variable
- - <type>  any valid type-name
+ - *type*  any valid type-name

- - <id>    any valid name of a the iteration variable These new compounds are implemented via the cpp-preprocessor.
+These new compounds are currently implemented via the cpp-preprocessor.
-Except in typed_loop(){}, the iteration variable is iha sthe same type as <rep>
+Except in typed_loop(){}, the iteration variable has the same type as the count of repetitions *rep*

-There are possible problems in the current cpp implemantation when using arguments containing a ",".
-But there is a workaround.
+There are *possible problems* in the *current* cpp implemantation when using arguments containing a ",".
+But there is a solution for that.

 ### Usage Example ###
 **matrix_copy_with_stride()**